kubernetes/community/sig-cli/contributing.md

 important to make sure that users are aware of the cool new thing that was added.
-Depending on the contributor and size of the feature, this may be done either by the same contributor that implemented the feature, or another contributor who is more familiar with the existing docs.
+Depending on the contributor and size of the feature, this may be done either by the same contributor that implemented the feature, or another contributor who is more familiar with the existing docs templates.

 ## Notes on release

-4 weeks before a Kubernetes release, development enters a stabilization period where no new features are merged.
+Several weeks before a Kubernetes release, development enters a stabilization period where no new features are merged.
 For a feature to be accepted into a release, it must be fully merged and tested by this time.
+If your feature is not fully complete - including tests - it will have to wait until the next release.

 # Escalation

 ## What to do if your bug issue is stuck

 If an issue isn't getting any attention and is unresolved, mention
-@kubernetes/sig-cli-fea or @kubernetes/sig-cli-bugs.
+@kubernetes/sig-cli-bugs.
-Highly the severity and urgency of the issue.
+Highlight the severity and urgency of the issue.
 For severe issues escalate by contacting sig leads and attending the bi-weekly sig-cli meeting.